anttiharju/vmatch-golangci-lint/README.md

 Good place to have the version file is your git repo root.

 It installs the right golangci-lint version using the [Binaries](https://golangci-lint.run/welcome/install/#binaries) install method.
-Binaries are stored under `~` like this:
+Binaries are stored under `$HOME` like this:

 ```
 .vmatch